lightstep/opentelemetry-examples/collector/envoy/README.md

 ## Running the Example

 You can run this example with `docker-compose up` in this directory.
-Using `docker-compose --profile loadgen up` also creates an instance to send requests to the NGINX service.
-You'll want to view this in Lightstep with a dashboard.

 ## Configuration